• Skip to primary navigation

 • Pin locations with google maps to get a feel of new countries.

-If you’re constantly wondering whether South America is safe or not, I suggest you skip the largest country in South America, which is Brazil, and take a look at some of the smaller more manageable countries.
+If you’re constantly wondering whether South America is safe or not, I suggest you skip countires like Brazil and Argentina and take a look at the Gringo Trail with a focus on the smaller more manageable countries.

 solo travel chile

-For example, take a look at countries like Uruguay or Chile, which are said to be the safest countries to visit in South America, and start exploring those.
+For example, why not take a look at countries like Uruguay or Chile? which are said to be the safest countries to visit in South America so you can start to explore those.
 That way you can begin to get a feel for the continent.

 4. Find your Purpose

-After my first South America solo travel trip, I wrote about my comfort zone challenge on this blog and the idea of traveling with a purpose.
+After my first South America solo travel trip, I wrote about my comfort zone challenge on this blog and my ideas on traveling with a purpose.

-Know what you want to achieve from backpacking solo and consider the results upon return, anything from learning a new language to meeting a new partner or becoming a better friend.
+I called them trips of growth.
+Knowing what you want to achieve from backpacking solo and considering the results upon return, anything from learning a new language to making friends or becoming a better human.

 Here are some practical things you can try: